Hollering and a door slam. Shell-shocked, you sit at your kitchen table, head in your hands.

 Some of our exchanges were incredibly taxing.
 And I missed hanging out with the kids they had been!
-But maybe worst was my fear that somewhere along the line I’d totally blown it: I was raising a brat.
+But maybe worst was my fear that somewhere along the line I’d totally blown it: I was raising a bratty teen.
 No, two of them!
 Honestly, how could anyone treat me the way they did and turn out to be loving adults?

 [Spoiler alert: they did turn out to be loving adults.
 But times were tough and I was worried they wouldn’t.]

 Finally, I found some reassurance from two very different sources.